Riemannian Langevin Algorithm for Solving Semidefinite Programs: Introduction

 \section{Introduction}

 We consider the following optimization problem on a manifold

 where $S^d$ is the $d$-dimensional unit sphere, and $F:M \to \mathbb{R}$ is a non-convex objective function.
-Manifold structures often arise naturally from adding constraints to optimization problems on an Euclidean space.
+Manifold structures often arise naturally from adding constraints to optimization problems on a Euclidean space.
 In matrix optimization for example, we often have constraints on rank, positive definiteness, symmetry etc., which lead to a Riemannian manifold \citep{absil2009optimization}.
-Most notably, the Burer--Monteiro relaxation of semidefinite programs is contained in this framework \citep{burer2003nonlinear}.
-See also \citet{hu2019brief} for a recent survey on manifold optimization.
+Most notably, the Burer--Monteiro method applied to various semidefinite programs with diagonal constraints can be written in the above form~\citep{burer2003nonlinear} with many applications including Max-Cut, community detection, and group synchronization.
+See also \cite{hu2019brief} for a recent survey on manifold optimization.

 For non-convex optimization and sampling on Euclidean spaces, the unadjusted Langevin algorithm and its variants have been widely studied.
-See \citet{gelfand1991recursive,raginsky2017nonconvex,cheng2018sharp,dalalyan2019user,durmus2017nonasymptotic,erdogdu2018global,li2019stochastic,vempala2019rapid} and the references therein.
+See \cite{gelfand1991recursive,raginsky2017nonconvex,cheng2018sharp,dalalyan2019user,durmus2017nonasymptotic,erdogdu2018global,li2019stochastic,vempala2019rapid} and the references therein.
 The main goal of these algorithms is to approximate the Langevin diffusion on $\mathbb{R}^N$

-where we use $\grad F$ to denote the Riemannian gradient (reserving $\nabla$ for the Levi--Civita connection, and in this special case the manifold is $\mathbb{R}^N$), $\{W_t\}_{t\geq 0}$ to denote the standard Brownian motion on $\mathbb{R}^N$, and $\beta > 0$ to denote the inverse temperature parameter.
-Under appropriate assumptions, it is well known that $\{X_t\}_{t \geq 0}$ has a stationary Gibbs distribution $\nu(x) = \frac{1}{Z} e^{-\beta F(x)}$, where $Z$ is the constant normalizing $\nu(x)$ to be a probability density \citep{bakry2013analysis}.
-For asymptotic global optimization, the density $\nu(x)$ will concentrate around the global minima in the limit $\beta \to \infty$ \citep{gelfand1991recursive}.
-For a finite choice of $\beta$, it is also possible to provide suboptimality guarantees for the Gibbs distribution $\nu(x)$ \citep{raginsky2017nonconvex,erdogdu2018global}.
+where we use $\grad F$ to denote the Riemannian gradient (reserving $\nabla$ for the Levi--Civita connection, and in this special case the manifold is $\mathbb{R}^N$), $\{W_t\}_{t\geq 0}$ to denote the standard Brownian motion on $\mathbb{R}^N$, and $\beta > 0$ to denote the inverse temperature.
+Under appropriate assumptions, it is well known that $\{Z_t\}_{t \geq 0}$ has a stationary Gibbs distribution $\nu(x) = \frac{1}{\mathcal{Z}} e^{-\beta F(x)}$, where $\mathcal{Z}$ is the constant normalizing $\nu(x)$ to be a probability density \citep{bakry2013analysis}.
+For global optimization, the density $\nu(x)$ will concentrate around the global minima in the limit $\beta \to \infty$ \citep{gelfand1991recursive}.
+For a finite choice of $\beta$, it is also possible to characterize the suboptimality of the Gibbs distribution $\nu(x)$ \citep{raginsky2017nonconvex,erdogdu2018global}.